mrichnu/blog/_posts/2022-12-16-multicloud-in-higher-ed.md

 Congratulations, the IT department now owns a fungal genomics data portal.

 These are only slightly altered scenarios from my real experience and the same happens at research institutions across the country.

+A valid criticism of the above scenarios is: why wasn't the central IT cloud team in the loop to guide these decisions?
+And absolutely they should be, but it does require enormous time and effort to build the relationships and trust that would get the decisionmakers to include the cloud team.
+Because for the reasons stated above, and because of the self-service nature of cloud services in general, *they are fully empowered to do it themselves*.

 Multi-cloud is simply a fact of life at institutions like this, and those of us in cloud governance must put in the work to make the workloads in each cloud environment as safe, secure, and cost-effective as possible.

 ## Single cloud can happen